 It’s obvious that the Uniden CMX760 Off-Road CB radio is different than others in the market, and that’s perceived straight out-of-the box.
 Why, you ask?
 Because it has no buttons, knobs, or screen on the radio’s main body.
 Yes, you read that right.
 Nothing on the main body unit but the microphone socket.
 Every control is placed on the speaker microphone, including the LCD display.

 Now, you may think this is an unusual move, but this design just makes it all the more ideal for off-road use.
 With everything on the speaker mic, you can easily operate the CB radio from the mic itself rather than reaching out to the unit.
 Since space is the vital point, the Uniden CMX760 gives you unrestricted access even when the unit mount is out of the way.

 Though the screen is on the microphone, it’s by no means a cheap display.
-In fact, it’s a 7-color dimmable backlit screen, much like the one on the Uniden Bearcat 980SSB.
+In fact, it’s a 7-color dimmable backlit screen, much like the one on the Uniden Bearcat 980SSB (read more in our review).
 You can change the intensity of the backlight to fit your preference in day and night situations.
 The controls are also backlit; you can effortlessly use your radio even at night.

 Jeeps and side-by-sides may have limited space, but Uniden goes around this by producing a small CB radio that measures only 4” x 0.97” x 3.86”.
-That’s even smaller compared to the already palm-sized Radioddity CB-27.
+That’s even smaller compared to the already palm-sized Radioddity CB-27, which you can read about in this review here.
 In addition, you can install it on or under the dashboard with a detachable mounting bracket.
 No need to worry about the operation because everything is on the microphone.

 Even just by looking at the design, you can really tell that the model is made for off-road use.
 Rugged and compact, it delivers what we’re looking for in a modern-day CB radio.